Graylog2/documentation/README.md

 #### Windows

-For Windows we recommend [chocolatey](https://chocolatey.org/) to install the requirements.
+For Windows, we recommend [chocolatey](https://chocolatey.org/) to install the requirements.
 If that is not possible to use, download and install the software from the project webpages.

 ##### Windows Installation in detail